 The Two Witnesses and the Reformation

-The trumpet visions have already taught us to read history without panic and without hatred.
-God judges, restrains, and redirects nations; and He does so without surrendering the purity of Christ’s gospel or the safety of His people—though He often preserves them through hardship, not by removing hardship.
+The Trumpet visions have already taught us to read history without panic and without hatred.
+God judges, restrains, and redirects nations; and He does so without surrendering the purity of Christ’s gospel or the preservation of His people—though He often sustains them through hardship, not by removing hardship.

 That same tone must govern everything that follows.

-Because the next stretch of Revelation is not mainly about barbarians at the gates.
-It is about a far more sobering trial: a long season in which the Christian world bears Christ’s name while increasingly replacing His authority with human mediation, coercion, and tradition.
+Because the next stretch of Revelation is not mainly about barbarians at the gates, but about a far more sobering trial: a long season in which the Christian world bears Christ’s name while increasingly replacing His authority with human mediation, coercion, and tradition.
 The danger is no longer Caesar demanding worship, but religious power persuading nations to confuse human authority with divine authority—while still calling itself “Christian.”

 This hub page is designed to hold that whole story together pastorally, and then guide you into the individual studies that document the key movements in order.